 Sunir joined Atlantic Bridge in 2012 and has over 30 years of international management and technical experience working in technology for high profile companies such as Oracle (VP Marketing and VP Global Strategy) where he was part of the Management Committee and Microsoft (Director World Wide Business Strategy) where he reported to the Office of the President.
 Sunir was most recently CEO of UBmatrix Inc, the creator of XBRL, the global standard for business information exchange, which was acquired by RR Donnelley (NASDAQ: RRD).
 He was previously co-founder and CEO of E-Stamp, credited with inventing the technology and market for Internet postage (NASDAQ: STMP), and one of the first internet payment systems.
 Sunir has also worked for Novell, Inc., Honeywell as well as at the European Space Agency in Europe.
 Sunir has a BS (Hon) in Physics from the University of Birmingham (UK) and a MS in Computer Systems from the Cranfield Institute of Technology (UK).

-Andrew is an Investment Director at Atlantic Bridge where he focuses on sourcing, evaluation and due diligence of new investment opportunities.
-Andrew’s focus is on enterprise software companies, with a particular interest in companies building software powered by emerging technologies including machine intelligence and advanced analytics.
-Andrew has been involved in investments into a number of Atlantic Bridge portfolio companies including Bigfinite, Elisity, Prowler.io, Vectra.ai, Striim, Ubimax, SeeReal Technologies and Logtrust (acquired by Insight Venture Partners).
+Andrew is a Partner at Atlantic Bridge where he focuses on identifying and evaluating new investment opportunities.
+Andrew has helped lead investments into a number of Atlantic Bridge portfolio companies including Graphiant, Vectra.ai, Striim, Aizon, Elisity, Selector Software, Secondmind, and Logtrust (acquired by Insight Venture Partners).

-Prior to joining Atlantic Bridge, Andrew was with Arma Partners in London as part of their M&A and Research practice and was involved in several high-profile technology transactions including the acquisition of Wireless Logic by CVC and the acquisition of Fenergo by Insight Venture Partners.
-Andrew started his career as a consultant with PWC and holds a MSc in Economics from the University of London, PC in Financial Modelling from Cass Business School and a BSc in Business Management from the Dublin Institute of Technology.
+Prior to joining Atlantic Bridge, Andrew was with Arma Partners in London as part of their M&A and Research practice, he started his career as a consultant with PWC and holds a MSc in Economics and Statistics from the University of London and a BSc in Business Management from the Dublin Institute of Technology.

 Viki joined Atlantic Bridge in 2021, where she is primarily involved in the Atlantic Bridge growth equity funds and the China-Ireland fund, focusing on identifying and evaluating new investment opportunities.
 Prior to joining Atlantic Bridge, Viki began her career at Credit Suisse as an analyst within the investment banking division, global corporate banking group.
 Viki holds a BA in Economics and Mathematics from Columbia University and an MS in Quantitative Finance from Duke Fuqua School of Business.